Indian locomotive class WDM-4

-The Indian locomotive class WDM-4 is a class of diesel-electric locomotive that was developed in 1962 by Electro-Motive Diesel for Indian Railways.
+The Indian locomotive class WDM-4 is a class of diesel–electric locomotive that was developed in 1962 by Electro-Motive Diesel for Indian Railways.
 The model name stands for broad gauge (W), Diesel (D), Mixed traffic (M) engine, 4th generation (4).
 They entered service in 1962.
 A total of 72 WDM-4 locomotives were built between 1961 and 1962.

-Despite the introduction of more modern types of locomotives like WAP-1 and electrification, the WDM-4 was one of the fastest locomotives of Indian Railways serving both passenger and freight trains for over 38 years.
-A few decommissioned WDM-4 units were exported to Bangladesh.
-As of January 2020, all 72 locomotives have been withdrawn form service with two preserved.

 Origin

 The history of WDM-4 begins in the early 1960s with the stated aim of the Indian Railways to remove steam locomotives from Indian Rails after recommendation of Karnail Singh Fuel Committee.
-Therefore required building a large number of Co-Co diesel locomotives producing at least 2,600 hp (1,900 kW) with road switcher cabs to achieve this aim.
+Therefore, required building a large number of Co-Co diesel locomotives producing at least 2,600 hp (1,900 kW) with road switcher cabs to achieve this aim.
 Thus Indian Railways began looking at various diesel-electric designs.

 Initially, the Indian railways invited tenders to build locomotives to the new specification.
 The following responses were received: